eferrea/BCI-Master/README.md

 **Description of the BCI framework**

-BCImat is a Matlab GUI based program implementinhg a Brain-Computer Interface (BCI) decoder interpreting movement intentions from intracortical neural activity and converting it into cursor movements.
+BCImat is a Matlab GUI based program implementinhg a Brain-Computer Interface (BCI) decoder interpreting movement intentions from intracortical neural activity and converting them into cursor movements.
 Neural activity is provided via two types of interface:
 1. a simulated set of cosine tuned neurons for testing purposes prior to real brain control (simulation mode),
 2. a real neural interface using Blackrock 128 channel recording system (Blackrock Microsystems, Salt Lake City, USA, https://www.blackrockmicro.com/) via the cbmex code for real intracortical control (application mode).